 way into my speaking topic lists.

-this time, I am seeking to interview a few more hospital-based doulas, and mothers and fathers who recieved care from a doula they hired during pregnancy.
+Even though I officially graduated, I still interviewed more hospital-based doulas, and mothers and fathers who recieved care from a doula they hired during pregnancy in three states!

 Ejaculation may not seem like a compatible topic with labor

 and birth.
 It

 is a parallel interest that came up during an graduate seminar

 in sexuality with John Delamater, a distinguished professor